 Hello.
 You will need to contact an attorney in the city/town/county were the conduct occurred.
 Attorneys can only represent people in a State where they are licensed to practice law so it is unlikely you will be able to hire a local Phoenix attorney that is also licensed in New Mexico.
 You may be...Read more »

 Typically "theft" under $1000.00 is a misdemeanor.
 However, shoplifting (even under $1000.00) can be charged as a misdemeanor or felony, regardless of value.
 A.R.S.
-13-1805 - "A person who in the course of shoplifting uses an artifice, instrument, container, device or other article with the intent...Read more »
+13-1805 - "A person who in the course of shoplifting uses an artifice, instrument, container, device or other article...Read more »

 He just moved here to Arizona from California where he already has been to prison a few times and has a lengthy criminal background for similar crimes.
 For example, he has a few 2nd degree commercial burglaries and white collar crimes like credit card fraud and similar charges.